Cerberus demands changes at 'disastrous' Commerzbank

 FRANKFURT (Reuters) - U.S. activist investor Cerberus is calling on Commerzbank (CBKG.DE) to appoint two of its nominees to the supervisory board, cut costs and adopt a new strategy, as it battles to make a success of a big bet on German banks.

-In a letter to the bank’s chairman on Tuesday, Cerberus complained Commerzbank had failed to heed its advice after more than 70 meetings.
+In a letter to Commerzbank’s chairman on Tuesday, Cerberus complained the bank had failed to heed its advice after more than 70 meetings.
 Shares in Germany’s second-biggest bank have fallen about 60% since Cerberus bought a 5% stake in 2017.

-The investor demanded Commerzbank appoint two “highly qualified individuals to be identified by us” to its supervisory board.
+The investor, describing Commerzbank’s performance as “disastrous”, demanded it appoint two “highly qualified individuals to be identified by us” to its supervisory board.

-In the five-page letter, Cerberus described Commerzbank’s performance as “disastrous” and said shareholders would be highly supportive of “significant change” to the supervisory board, management board and strategy.
+Cerberus said shareholders would be highly supportive of “significant change” to the supervisory board, management board and strategy, but did not give details on what the new strategy should be.

-“The window of opportunity to address the challenges faced by Commerzbank is rapidly closing,” Cerberus wrote in the letter, seen by Reuters.
+“The window of opportunity to address the challenges faced by Commerzbank is rapidly closing,” Cerberus wrote in the five-page letter, seen by Reuters.

 A spokeswoman for Commerzbank declined to comment.
-Its shares, which have hit record lows this year, were up 2.5% in mid-morning trade.
+Its shares, which have hit record lows this year, were last up 0.5% after shedding some earlier gains.

 Such public shareholder campaigns are rare in Europe, and in Germany activist investors are often viewed warily - as shareholders focused on short-term profits rather than what is best for companies in the long term.
 The German government is the largest shareholder in Commerzbank with a 15% stake.